 Within DAC6, there are five different hallmark categories that represent an indication that a transaction may have a potential risk of tax avoidance.

-This blog will focus on the category B hallmarks which are classified as generic hallmarks, and may include one of the following:
+This blog will focus on the category B hallmarks which are classified as specific hallmarks, and may include one of the following:

 - Acquiring loss-making companies: Trading in loss-making companies to reduce tax liability.